grattan/grattantheme/README.md

 Use `grattan_y_continuous()` to set default values for your vertical axis that will work well with most Grattan charts.

 Use `grattan_save()` to save your ggplot2 charts (eg. as `.png` or `.pdf` files) for use elsewhere, such as in Powerpoint, LaTeX, or the Grattan Blog, with the size and resolution set to style guide-consistent values.
+Design features including the Grattan logo are included in the image where appropriate.

+Use `make_slide()` and `make_presentation()` to create Powerpoint presentations from your chart(s), including editable titles and subtitles.

 A range of colours from the style guide (such as `grattan_lightorange`, `grattan_red`, and so on) are defined for your convenience.